-In the episode Flight of Prison Break, Sucre sings the song quoted above when attempting to hotwire a car.
-It doesn't work, however, as it turns out the car is missing its engine.
+In the episode "Flight" of Prison Break, Sucre sings the song quoted above when attempting to hotwire a car.
+It doesn't work, however: turns out the car is missing its engine.

 Played straight and somewhat plausibly in Buffy the Vampire Slayer when Giles hotwires his clunky old Citroen in "Dead Man's Party".

-Not only is an older car, it's implied that Giles, being a Former Teen Rebel, has a lot of experience hotwiring cars.
-He even says that it's "Like riding a bloody bicycle"note an old saying meaning it's something that once learned, you never forget how.
+Not only is it an older car, it's implied that Giles, being a Former Teen Rebel, has a lot of experience hotwiring cars.
+He even says that it's "Like riding a bloody bicycle"note an old saying meaning it's something that, once learned, you never forget.